aabbtree77/twinpeekz/README.md

 std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > const&
 ```

 which should have been just "String".
-Non-debuggable code paths, template errors, tracking C++11-14-17-20, the joy of [CMake](https://github.com/onqtam/awesome-cmake)...
+Non-debuggable code paths, C++11-14-17-20 layers, the joy of [CMake](https://github.com/onqtam/awesome-cmake)...

 Go is the only static language with simple polymorphism/compile time and a large practical "no design patterns" community.

-_Edit 2022: I am no longer sure about [simplicity](https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/) ([esp. since Go v.1.18](https://planetscale.com/blog/generics-can-make-your-go-code-slower)), and Go in 3D.
-Anything "too far from C" brings layers and artificial runtime performance limits.
-This argument also rules out F#, Elm/Reason ML, Pony...
-The language should be that of a "better C" category._

-_The problem is, we do not have much choice in the "mature/popular static non-GC" language category.
-[Rust is not productive](https://hirrolot.github.io/posts/why-static-languages-suffer-from-complexity), Zig is too low level.
-Ada, ATS, Fortran, D, Nim have failed to attract masses, for a reason._

-_Odin/V/Kit/C3/Carbon/Jai are modern and designed by smart ambitious people, but they still miss a punch line._

-_Many lesser known static language projects exist.
-They are interesting, no doubt, but lacking even more than "the Odin line": carp, ark, ion, quaint, myrddin, cyclone, nimskull, neut..._

-_Scroll below for some arguments around Nim which I consider to be one of the better options for 3D._
+_Edit 2022: The simplicity is no longer there since Go v.1.18 generics: [1](https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/), [2](https://planetscale.com/blog/generics-can-make-your-go-code-slower).
+Pointers...
+I now consider Nim as a better language._

 ## Why OpenGL?